blockchain-group/DIRECTGO/README.md

 >> D = [13, 100; 0, 100];
 ```

 The first column should indicate the lower bounds for `x`, and the second column the upper bounds.
-Next, assume that we going to use the same `OPTS` structure, which we already defined earlier.
+Next, assume that we will use the same `OPTS` structure we already defined earlier.
 However, for the algorithm to find a solution with the desired 0.01% error, it needs to specify the solution of the `G06` problem in the `OPTS` structure.

 ```matlab
 >> opts.globalmin = -6961.81387512; % Known global solution value